paulmillar/Xylophone/README.txt

-The XSLT style-sheets are made available under the terms and conditions described in the file Licence.txt and at the top of each XML file.
-In essence, it is a two-clause BSD license.
+The XSLT style-sheets are made available under the terms and conditions described in the file Licence.txt and at the top of each XSLT file.
+In essence, it is a three-clause BSD license.